-Type the manuscript double spaced, including title page, abstract, text, acknowledgments, references, tables, and legends.
+Type the manuscript double-spaced, including title page, abstract, text, acknowledgements, references, tables and legends for illustrations.

-Each manuscript component should begin on a new page, in the following sequence: title page; abstract and key words; text; acknowledgments; references; tables (each table, complete with title and footnotes, on a separate page); and legends for illustrations.
+Each manuscript component should begin on a new page, in the following sequence: title page, abstract and key words, text, acknowledgements, references, tables (each table, complete with title and footnotes, on a separate page), and legends for illustrations.

-Illustrations must be good quality, unmounted glossy prints, usually $127 \times 173$ mm (5×7 in) but no larger than $203 \times 254$ mm (8×10 in).
+Illustrations must be good-quality, unmounted glossy prints usually 127×173 mm $(5 \times 7$ in) but no larger than 203×254 mm $(8 \times 10$ in).

-Submit the required number of copies of manuscript and figures (see journal's instructions) in a heavy paper envelope.
-The submitted manuscript should be accompanied by a covering letter, as described under Submission of manuscripts, and permissions to reproduce previously published material or to use illustrations that may identify human subjects.
+Submit the required number of copies of manuscript and illustrations (see journal's instructions) in a heavy-paper envelope.
+The submitted manuscript should be accompanied by a covering letter, as described under "Submission of a manuscript," and by permissions to reproduce previously published material or to use illustrations that may identify human subjects.